 All data based on tests administered by Bard College.

 Additional COVID-19 Dashboards

 Exposure Warranting Testing, Quarantine, and Contact Tracing Procedures

 Any student or member of the faculty and staff who tests positive will immediately begin quarantine measures.
 Students receiving a positive test result will move to dedicated isolation housing or will be provided instructions for self-isolating in their off-campus residence.
 Employees who test positive will self-isolate at home for two weeks.
 In all cases, detailed instructions for quarantine and access to college support systems will be provided.
 While maintaining patient confidentiality, Bard’s contact tracing team, in coordination with the Dutchess County Department of Health, will begin the tracing process.

 Bard's Contact Tracing Team will follow up with anyone who tests positive and will reach out to their close contacts.
-For COVID-19, a close contact is defined as any individual who was within 6 feet of an infected person for at least 15 minutes starting from two days before illness onset (or, for asymptomatic patients, two days prior to test returning a positive result) until the time the patient is isolated.
+For COVID-19, a close contact is defined as any individual who was within 6 feet of an infected person for a cumulative total of 15 minutes or more over a 24-hour period, starting from two days before illness onset (or, for asymptomatic patients, two days prior to test returning a positive result) until the time the patient is isolated.
 Additional factors in assessing the level of exposure include whether or not face masks were used, and whether the contact was indoors or outdoors.